Cooking On The Ranch

 You’re going to love this sausage egg biscuit casserole recipe.
 I hope you give it a try, especially if you’re a big biscuit breakfast fan.

 And don’t miss this great Breakfast Burrito Casserole.
-It’s a make ahead, overnight recipe that will WOW your crowd.
+It’s another make ahead, overnight recipe that will WOW your crowd.

 And if you’re looking for more breakfast recipe ideas, don’t miss my Breakfast Category.
 You’ll find lots of eye-opening recipes including the most popular on my site for Home Fried Potatoes with Ham.